SantoriniDave.com

 1. Santorini Dave The Hotel Expert

 It’s entirely possible to stay in central London and attend a game at Allianz Park.
 You’re right, Allianz Park is a little bit tricky to get to by public transport; the most straightforward way is to take the London underground – the Northern (black) Line to Mill Hill East stop and then take a taxi from there.
 But the good news is that you can stay in the super-central Leicester Square/ Covent Garden area part of London, which is very visitor-friendly and walkable, with many attractions nearby, lots of dining options and easy access to the London Underground (Leicester Square station, which is also on the Northern Line).
-There are several good, inexpensive options nearby:
+There are several good, inexpensive options nearby that I recommend:

 One is Hub by Premier Inn in Covent Garden; rooms themselves are on the small side, but functional and well-priced for the location.
 Z Hotel in Soho (near Leicester Square) is also a good bet, particularly if you’re looking to go out after the game: lots of decent bars nearby.
 Again, rooms are quite small, but there’s free wine and snacks for guests.
 Finally, the Travelodge branch in Covent Garden has contemporary cookie-cutter rooms (nothing exciting, but more spacious than rooms at Hub), and an excellent location near the covered market (about a 5-minute walk from Leicester Square underground station.